halbo5/moodle-local_expertrole/README.md

 This plugin is used in a global project to simplify moodle.
 Basicly, we have two types of users : teacher that have a very basic use of moodle and geeks that want to test most of moodle functionalities.

 By default, when a user creates a course, he has the "editing teacher" role.
-We removed some capacities for this role to make use of moodle more simple (less activities available).
-We created a second role : the expert role.
-This role has all teacher's capacities.
-In his preferences, the user can choose if he wants this expert role.
-If yes, each time he creates a course, the two roles will be added to the user and he will have the complete functionnalities.
+This is the "complete" role.
+We created a second role and removed some capacities for this role to make use of moodle more simple (less activities available).
+This is the "simple" role.
+We affected this new role for the default role when creating a course.
+In his preferences, the user can choose if he wants this simple or the complete role.
+If yes, each time he creates a course, the simple role will be removed and the complete added to the user and he will have the complete functionnalities.

 With this plugin, the user can choose if he wants a simple or a complete interface.